murrayt4/control-prosthetic-with-mind/README.md

 # control-prosthetic-with-mind
 Medical Devices and Systems Fall 2018 Final Project.
-Project involved using Emotiv Insight to control a 3-D printed prosthetic arm using facial expressions and mental commands.
+Project involves using Emotiv Insight to control a 3-D printed prosthetic arm using facial expressions and mental commands.